 9 Let love be without dissimulation.
 Abhor that which is evil; cleave to that which is good.

-The wise path between speaking out against sin and error while correctly living subject to the higher powers of earthly rulers (Rom 13:1-7) is not an easy, clear one.
+The wise path between speaking out against sin and error while correctly living subject to the higher powers of earthly rulers (Rom 13:1-7) is often not an easy one.
 See my notes in the following chapter.
 The example that the Apostles left us with their lives is compelling.
 They were not careful to answer contrary to earthly kings and religious leaders, and they paid a price in life-blood.
 How shall they hear without a preacher?
 (Rom 10:14).
-To say nothing is to be associated with them; to refrain the tongue is to follow the spirit of fear (2Tim 1:7).
+To remain quiet and say nothing is to be associated with them; to refrain the tongue is to follow the spirit of fear (2Tim 1:7).
 Woe unto them that call evil good, and good evil; that put darkness for light, and light for darkness (Is 5:20).
 God commissioned Jeremiah to preach unto the children of Israel and encouraged him: Be not afraid of their faces: for I am with thee (Jer 1:8).

 10 Be kindly affectioned one to another with brotherly love; in honour preferring one another;

 Accompanying the forms of Love is that all-important attitude of humility and lowliness of mind (Php 2:3) which graciously puts others first in all things.
-This person demonstrates the very opposite of those callus sins we just mentioned.
+This person demonstrates the very opposite of those callous sins we just mentioned.
 He doesn’t care about honor and fame, nor is he desirous of vain glory (Gal 5:26).
 Instead, his primary, conscious intention is to sacrifice his own dreams in order to help others unto love and to good works (Heb 10:24).

 11 Not slothful in business; fervent in spirit; serving the Lord; 12 Rejoicing in hope; patient in tribulation; continuing instant in prayer;

-Instant in prayer.
+Instant (continuing) in prayer.
 Prayer is the most important human activity there is, nothing excepted!
 By humble, penitent prayer we are born again and by prayer we daily commune with our Savior.
 Prayer is an astonishing tool of power that changes me, you, and the world.
 Christ’s example of prayer and the Apostles’ own actions and words prove that (Eph 6:18; Col 4:2).

 13 Distributing to the necessity of saints; given to hospitality.
 14 Bless them which persecute you: bless, and curse not.
 15 Rejoice with them that do rejoice, and weep with them that weep.